 May 20th, 7:00 pm – 9:00 pm; Katy Autism Support will host an introduction to Young Living Essential Oils with guest speaker Neches Phelps.
 Neches will introduce essential oils and how she has been using them with her two children on the autism spectrum for improved functioning and immune support.
 You will learn how they are highly concentrated, potent plant essences and how they are the immune system of the plant; liquid gold obtained from seeds, bark, leaves, stems, flowers, fruits and roots.
 They contain highly oxygenating molecules and deliver nutrients directly into cell nucleus and are higher potency than herbs.

-Location: St. Peter's United Methodist Church @20775 Kingsland Blvd., In Asbury Hall (near the sanctuary), Katy, TX 77450.
-For more info contact Cynthia at email@example.com.
+Location: St. Peter's United Methodist Church 20775 Kingsland Blvd., in Asbury Hall, Katy, TX 77450.
+For more info contact Cynthia at firstname.lastname@example.org.